 Problem Possible Cause - Solution I can't hear any sound from the microphone in my connected headset, when trying to test the audio playback.
-Nou need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: Right-click the volume control icon in the taskbar.
+You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: 1.
+Right-click the volume control icon in the taskbar.
+2. Select Recording Devices.
 Select Recording Devices.
-Depart Volume Microphone And Select Listen.
-Click to put a check in Listen to this device check box.
-Microphone Properties Vou can listen to a portable music player or other device through this Microphone jack.
+3. Double-click Microphone and select Listen.
+4. Click to put a check in Listen to this device check box.
+Microphone Properties Wou can listen to a portable music player or other device through this Microphone jack.
 If you connect a microphone, you may hear feedback.
-Listen to this device Playback through this device: Default Playback Device Click Apply.
 Click Apply.
 Click Apply.
-Remember to disable this feature (remove the check from the Listen to this device check box.) otherwise you may hear an echo from the internal microphone when you disconnect the headset.
+Click Apply.
+Remember to disable this feature (remove the check from the Listen to this device check box) otherwise you may hear an echo from the internal microphone when you disconnect the headset.